akashks1998/crux/milestone3/doc/README.md

 ## SymbolTable :
 - This is a list of symbol Tables; One for global and one each for functions and classes
 - each local and temp varible contain base address, offset and size
+- All entries for activation record are in function entry of symbol table

 ## 3AC :